 Readmissions to any applicable acute care hospital are counted, no matter what the principal diagnosis was.
-The measures don’t include some planned readmissions.
+The measures exclude some planned readmissions.

 How does the Hospital Readmissions Reduction Program adjust payments?

 For each eligible hospital, we calculate the payment adjustment factor.
-The payment adjustment factor tells us what percent a hospital’s payment is reduced.
+The payment adjustment factor corresponds to the percent a hospital’s payment is reduced.
+The payment adjustment factor is a weighted average of a hospital's performance across the six HRRP measures during the three-year HRRP performance period.
 We apply the payment adjustment factor for all discharges in the applicable fiscal year, no matter the condition.

-You can find more information in the QualityNet Payment Adjustment Factor section.
+You can find more information in the QualityNet Methodology section.

-The 30-day Review and Corrections period allows applicable hospitals to review and correct their payment adjustment factor and component result calculations (i.e. Dual Proportion, Peer Group Assignment, Neutrality Modifer, ERR, and Peer Group Median ERRs) for HRRP.
-Hospitals can’t send in corrections to the underlying claims data or add new claims to the data extract.
+The 30-day Review and Correction period allows applicable hospitals to review and correct their HRRP Payment Adjustment Factor and component result calculations as reflected in their HSR (i.e., Dual Proportion, Peer Group Assignment, Neutrality Modifier, ERR, and Peer Group Median ERRs) prior to them being used to adjust payments.
+Hospitals can’t submit corrections to the underlying claims data or add new claims to the data extract during this period.

-Each program year, we let hospitals know the exact dates of the Review and Corrections period.
+Each program year, we let hospitals know the exact dates of the Review and Correction period on the QualityNet website.

-How will I know if CMS changes the Hospital Readmissions Reduction Program?
+How will I know whether CMS incorporated changes to the Hospital Readmissions Reduction Program?

-Changes to the program happen through rulemaking.
-These changes are published yearly after a public comment period, with the Inpatient Prospective Payment System /Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule.
+Changes to the program requirements happen through rulemaking.
+These changes are published annually after a public comment period, with the Inpatient Prospective Payment System /Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule.